Quick Links::

 Tarvin Family Reunions

 A few descendants of Richard Tarvin organized the original Tarvin Family reunion in 1983.
 Reunions have continued yearly at various locations around the country with historical significance to Tarvin family members and have grown in attendance every year.
-The 2006 reunion will be held in Springfield, Illinois.
+The 2023 reunion will be held in Salt Lake City, Utah.
+See details above, when available.

 Tarvin Newsletter

-The Tarvin Family Association publishes a quarterly newsletter called Tarvin LifeLine which is distributed to association members and other interested family members.
+The Tarvin Family Association has published a periodic newsletter called Tarvin LifeLine which is distributed to association members and other interested family members.
 It contains reports of association activities and events in the lives of family members.
+Starting in 2018, the newsletter will no longer be mailed, but can be accessed on this site.
+An archive of LifeLine issues is now available on this site in PDF format.
+To access these issues, please see our LifeLine index page.

 Tarvin E-mail List

-An e-mail mailing list has been established to link family members who would like to communicate electronically about Tarvin Family Association matters.
-To subscribe or just to read recent messages sent to the list, see the Tarvin E-Mail List Information Page.
+A Google Groups e-mail mailing list has been established to link family members who would like to communicate electronically about Tarvin Family Association matters.
+To join the list, send an email message to alltarvins+subscribe@tarvinfamily.org.

 Tarvin Book Project